titoBouzout/SideBarEnhancements/readme.md

 ## Notes on configuring the `Open With` menu:

 Definitions file: `User/SideBarEnhancements/Open With/Side Bar.sublime-menu` (note the extra subfolder levels).
 To open it, right-click on any file in an open project and select `Open With > Edit Applications...`

 -   On OSX, the 'application' property simply takes the *name* of an application, to which the file at hand's full path will be passed as if with `open ...`, e.g.: "application": "Google Chrome"
 -   On OSX, invoking *shell* commands is NOT supported.
+-	You should change Caption and id of the menu item to be unique.

 <!-- -->